Chief Radio Electronics Technician

 Knowledgeable with policy and procedures related to duties and responsibilities of the EKMS Local Element (LE) alternate custodian.

-- Manages the transfer of information technology using Military or commercial satellites, Tactical LOS, HF, UHF, VHF and HF Longhaul.
+Manages the transfer of information technology using Military or commercial satellites, Tactical LOS, HF, UHF, VHF and HF Longhaul communications.
 Operations are routinely performed within a battle group with specific circuits and protocol that must be utilized.
 Complies with COMSEC requirements on both transmission and receipt of communications messages.

 - Must be a valid United States citizen of at least 18 years of age and possess and maintain valid:

-- United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC), with a minimum of ten (10) months remaining before expiration date.
+- United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC), with a minimum of ten months remaining before expiration date; AND

-- Three (3) years cumulative experience sailing on MSC Vessels as a permanent First Radio Electronics Technician (RET1) or temporary Chief Radio Electronics Technician (CRET).
+- Must have three (3) years cumulative experience sailing on MSC Vessels as a permanent First Radio Electronics Technician (RET1) or temporary Chief Radio Electronics Technician (CRET).
 Experience must have been aboard at least two (2) ship class types, i.e. AO, AKE, AOE, ARS, ATF, AS, etc.; OR

-**Current Security Plus Certificate within last 3 years of announcement from an accredited test facility.
-NOTE: Security Plus Certification not required with application.
-However, employment is contingent upon receipt of current Security Plus Certification.
-Any Security Plus certification from 2010 or earlier will not be accepted.
-When submitting an application for employment, you must provide a letter from your Facility Security Officer and/or Government Security Official to document Top Secret eligibility.
-You must have Top Secret eligibility within the last 24 months when hired for this position.
+NOTE: When submitting an application for employment, you must provide a letter from your Facility Security Officer and or Government Security Official to document Top Secret eligibility.
+You must have Top Secret eligibility within the last 24 months; or current active Secret clearance, or confidential security clearance eligibility, when hired for this position.